 Chabad Intown was relocating to a new building along the BeltLine in Midtown Atlanta, next door to Ponce City Market.
-They wanted to establish themselves as an inviting community center where everyone, regardless of religion, could feel like they belong, as well connecting to the surrounding diverse Jewish community as a central destination for worship.
+They wanted to establish themselves as an inviting community center where everyone, regardless of religion, could feel like they belong, as well as connecting to the surrounding diverse Jewish community as a central destination for worship.

 Connecting the Community and the Chabad